 - Add in egg, vanilla, and salt.
 Mix well.

-- In a separate bowl, sift together flour, baking soda, and cornstarch.
+- In a separate bowl, sift together flour, and baking soda.

 - Slowly incorporate dry ingredients into wet ingredients.
 Mix until fully combined.